jr-cologne/jr-cologne.de/README.md

 The source code of my [personal website](https://jr-cologne.de/), which will go online in August or September.

+Currently, the website is in version 0.1.
+You can see the site in action under [dev.jr-cologne.de](https://dev.jr-cologne.de/).

 ## Design

 This is the final design of my website.
 You can [click through the prototype](https://xd.adobe.com/view/c8f790e2-bb39-4451-8132-c78b44e30971/) or just have a look onto the pictures below.